-Viewport shading, however, does not always appear to provide an accurate approximation of the in-browser rendering.
-Particularly, environment reflections ignore normal maps as can be seen with the default Verge3D cube.
+Viewport shading, however, does not always appear to provide an accurate approximation of the in-browser rendering - for instance, environment reflections ignore normal maps in the viewport, etc.

 Verge3D rendering strives to be as close as possible to Scanline render if standard materials are used, and to ART render if physical materials are used.
 So you can preview your scenes in 3ds Max without exporting for quicker tweaking.